 T.A.
 Libby Travel and Work 2019-2020

 I’m Therissa Libby.
 I’ve been teaching counseling at Metropolitan State University, in Saint Paul, Minnesota, USA, since August 2013.
-I’m currently on academic sabbatical.
+I’m currently completing an academic sabbatical.
 It’s a great privilege and, thus far, a powerful experience.
 I’m here to share it with you.
 Here you can find some of my background, activities I’m engaging in while on sabbatical, and video blog entries about my experiences.
 And the map!
 Look below for the interactive map, which helps document my travels.

 I’m out there on social media, too, of course.
 I’ve posted a number of updates and photos on my professional Facebook page.
 My Instagram feed is made up of 30-second videos that I find meditative and hope you will, too.
 At this point, my professional Twitter feed is pretty much occasional announcements; more will follow there in the future, no doubt including exhortations to read the entirety of threads that I retweet.